Understanding how to compare your options for specialized care

 Questions to ask

-• What percent of all patients return to home or community rather than long-term care facilities?
+• What percent of patients with spinal cord injury return home rather than go to long-term facilities?

-• How often and for how long each day to patients get treatment by specialists such as physical, occupational, and speech therapists, if they are medically able?
+• How often and for how long each day do patients get treatment by specialists such as speech, recreation therapists, psychology, and neuropsychology if they are medically able?

 • Does the hospital have a clinical research program focused on improving treatments and outcomes?